 I started becoming ill with multiple infections in 2014 and no one knew what was causing it.
 An ENT told me I’d have to just live with the symptoms.
 Then in 2015 I had a head injury and it all spiralled downwards from there.

 May is ME Awareness Month and once again I am participating in the virtual campaigns online to help raise awareness of this life-destroying illness called Myalgic Encephalomyelitis.
 Today I'm sharing my story.
 How did I become so terribly ill and housebound?
-How did it happen?
-When?
+When did it happen?
 And how long did I have to wait for a diagnosis?
 Here's my ME story:

 Today I am sharing a guest post by Shona Smith.
 I must admit, I have mixed feelings about this topic, but it is an important issue and needs to be addressed.
 It is not just a few isolated cases, pastoral care in the church is something that is in desperate need of an overhaul.
 This shouldn't be an issue, but sadly it is and Shona is working hard to find solutions.

 I hope you do not relate to our shared experience, but if you do or know of somebody who might, please participate in the surveys and help us move towards better pastoral care in the church.

 So many of us with chronic illness were leading such busy active lives full of people and places and we were church members, regularly enjoying spending time and energy with like minded friends and often serving and caring for each other in the crises of life.
 BUT when we have been absent for a while it seems like we are easily forgotten.
 Do you recognise your experience in the musings below?

 May is #MEAwarenessMonth and I thought, since many of us cannot go to the live #MillionsMissing events in person, I'd like to help my fellow people with ME (pwME) to raise awareness online by offering you personalised Millions Missing posters!